CVSSP/maruss-website/README.md

     All information here will be appended to the details page which will show up at site_url/publications/bob_1933.html
     ```

+- Posts should live in the `_posts` directory, following the filename convention
+    `YYYY-MM-DD-name-of-posts.md`.
+Front matter should be along the lines of:
+    ```
+    ---
+    layout: post
+    title: My Post
+    categories: audio
+    ---
+    ```
+    As with publications, the latest 3 posts will be listed on the home page.

 - You can change the colours by giving `assets/main.scss` a quick skim and then tweaking